 Area of Governance: Board of Trustees

-Date for Renewal: January 2021
+Date for Renewal: August 2022

 Approved by: Common Purpose Board of Trustees

 Geographical Scope: For all Common Purpose employees, volunteers and representatives worldwide, except in countries where the following policy contravenes local legislation.
-In these cases, local legislation must be followed with guidance from the People & Operations Director.This document will apply if Common Purpose policy is more stringent than local legislation.
+In these cases, local legislation must be followed with guidance from the Director, Learning and Innovation.This document will apply if Common Purpose policy is more stringent than local legislation.

 Confidentiality: Public, additional guidelines and materials are available internally

-The purpose of this policy is to protect our trustees, staff, volunteers and programme participants (including children and at risk adults) from any harm that may be caused due to their coming into contact with Common Purpose.
+We also have a duty to protect our trustees, staff, volunteers and programme participants (including children and vulnerable adults) from any harm that may be caused due to their coming into contact with Common Purpose.
 This includes harm arising from:

 The policy lays out the commitments made by Common Purpose, and informs trustees, staff and associated personnel of their responsibilities in relation to safeguarding.

 In cases where we are not the lead partner, then it is expected that we will encourage and advocate for our partners to either follow the Common Purpose Safeguarding Policy or develop their own.